 - Complete the online application.

-- A written statement from the applicant which describes the applicant's own interest in the Executive Leadership and Change degree and assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree.
+- A written statement from the applicant which describes the applicant's interest in the Leadership and Innovation degree and assesses the applicant's strengths as a leader and describes what the applicant hopes to gain from a graduate degree.

 - Provide a resume of professional experience.